Single Twisted-pair Ethernet (SPE)

 Thicker conductors (lower resistance) conductors than are used for PoE are necessary keep cable voltage drop to an acceptable value.
 The figure below shows how the PD delivered power depends on the link segment distance and the STE conductor AWG value.

-At the Virtual ATIS PEG 2021 Webinar in February the topic of STE will be more fully explored.
+At the Virtual ATIS PEG 2021 Webinar in February the topic of SPE will be more fully explored.